Swiss group files criminal complaint against Credit Suisse over Mozambique loans

 “Credit Suisse is not currently in a position to disclose details of those processes, given pending investigations,” a spokesman for the bank in London said.

-The maritime transactions, or so called tuna bonds, refer to a fleet of sea vessels bought by Mozambique using loans arranged by international banks for a self sustaining fishing program that never materialized.
+The maritime transactions, or so called tuna bonds, refer to a fleet of sea vessels bought by Mozambique using loans arranged by the international banks for a self sustaining fishing program that never materialised.
 The cash came in the form of a government-backed bond to state tuna-fishing company Ematum.

-Reporting by Mfuneko Toyana; additional reporting by Karin Strohecker in London and Michael Shields in Zurich; Editing by Kirsten Donovan
+The Swiss Attorney General has previously said that no criminal proceedings have been opened in Switzerland.
+(Reporting by Mfuneko Toyana; additional reporting by Karin Strohecker in London, Editing by Kirsten Donovan)